-Replying to comments – Last but not least, you should not forget about blog commenting.
+Last but not least, you should not forget about blog commenting.
 I’m not referring to comments you can write on other blogs but to reply to comments other people post on your blog.

 If someone writes a comment to one of your articles, they expect to get a reply back and ignoring them is not good when trying to build a community.

 Look at some of my older posts and you will notice that they have tens of comments.
-What I do on a daily basis is try to respond to each of the comments and help my readers in any way I can.
+What I do on a daily basis is to try to respond to each of the comments and help my readers in any way I can.

-I don’t approve all comments; I only publish comments that make sense (not spam or self promoting) and this encourages more people to post their comments.
+I don’t approve all comments; I only publish comments that make sense (not spam or self-promoting) and this encourages more people to post their comments.

-Step 5: Start making money from blogging
+Step 5: Start making money by selling ads

-Did you notice how many things you need to do to get to the money making part?
+Did you notice how many things you need to do to get to the money-making part?

-Although this blog post is about making money from your blog, almost ¾ of the content is related with activities that come before that and this is how blogging for money works in real life.
+Although this blog post is about making money from your blog, almost ¾ of the content is related to activities that come before that and this is how blogging for money works in real life.

 As a reminder, it is necessary to understand that you will not make money from your blog if: